channelaccess/ca_matlab/Readme.md

 The __ca_matlab__ package provides an easy to use Channel Access library for Matlab.
 This document describes how to use the package within Matlab.

-The latest released of this package can be downloaded [here](https://github.com/channelaccess/ca_matlab/releases).
+The latest release of this package can be downloaded [here](https://github.com/channelaccess/ca_matlab/releases).

 The *prerequisites* for this package is *Matlab2015a* or later.
-There are absolutely no other dependencies beside that (just include the Jar as described below).
+There are no other dependencies beside that (just include the Jar as described below).

 # Configuration

-To be able to use the library you have two options, a dynamic and a static one.
-The difference between the two options is that with dynamic you will *bundle* the library with your Matlab code, with the static one you will set the library one time globally for your Matlab instance.
+There are two options to use the library, a dynamic and a static one.
+With the dynamic option you will *bundle* the library with your Matlab code whereas with the static option you will set the library one time globally for your Matlab instance.

-If you are unsure which one to use, we strongly suggest to use the dynamic approach!
+We strongly suggest to use the dynamic approach!

 ## Dynamic

-To get started with the library just copy the downloaded jar into the folder holding your Matlab code file.
-At the top of your .m file just add following line (remember to change the version to the actual one):
+To get started with the library:
+* Copy the downloaded jar into the folder holding your Matlab code file.
+* At the top of your .m file add following line (remember to change the version to the actual one).

 ```matlab
 javaaddpath('ca_matlab-1.0.0.jar')
 ```

-In scripts that get executed several times in the same workspace use following construct to get rid of the Matlab warnings regarding re-adding to the classpath:
+In scripts that get executed several times in the same workspace:
+* Use following construct to get rid of the Matlab warnings regarding re-adding to the classpath.

 ```matlab
 if not(exist('java_classpath_set'))